-The normal response time for this volume of work is six months of initial funding.
+Sacramento Works has expressed the desire to obtain information from the first phase in the shortest possible timeframe.
+While the normal response time for this volume of work would be within six months of initial funding, SRRI can accommodate an expedited delivery of this research project by completing the draft report within three months of initial funding.
 After Sacramento Works' review and approval of the draft report, SRRI will make necessary changes and provide a final reproduction-ready report within 30 days.

-The proposed fixed cost for the research project is \$45,000.
+The proposed fixed cost for the first phase of the research project is \$45,000.
 This cost includes a presentation of the report as well as all overhead, direct and indirect costs, transportation expenses, and other items.
-Additional meetings, presentations, hearings, information activities are not included but can be provided at additional negotiated cost.
+Additional meetings, presentations, hearings, and other public information activities are not included but can be provided at additional negotiated cost.
 A payment and deliverable schedule will be negotiated at the time of contract execution.